varshith-Git/valori/CONTRIBUTING.md

-<<<<<<< HEAD
-# Contributing to Vectara
+# Contributing to Valori

-Thank you for your interest in contributing to Vectara!
+Thank you for your interest in contributing to Valori!
 This document provides guidelines and information for contributors.

 ## Table of Contents